qsypoq/Ansible-VMware-Workstation-Fusion-Pro-Modules/README.md

 - Deletes a shared folder

-## :construction: Host Networks Management: 5/7
+## :construction: Host Networks Management: 6/7

+** For this part to work you need to run your vmrest.exe in an elevated prompt ! **

 ### vmware_workstation_netmgmt

 Implemented:
 - Returns all virtual networks
+- Creates a virtual network
 - Returns all MAC-to-IP settings for DHCP service
 - Returns all port forwardings

-Implemented but not working yet because of admin permissions problems while interacting with vmrest.exe:
-- Creates a virtual network

 - Deletes port forwarding

-Not implementing until admin permissions problems fixed:
+- Updates port forwarding

+Not implemented:

 - Updates the MAC-to-IP binding

-- Updates port forwarding
+Need to figure out how it works

 ## :construction: Todo-List / Roadmap
-### Auto start vmrest.exe
-- Find a way to start/stop vmrest.exe from Ansible on demand.

 ### Fix vmrest permission problem
 - When the vmrest is run as standard user, modifications using netmgt are not authaurized.